Janet Eaton, M.Ed., Vice President of Athletics

 Janet Eaton was named Lourdes University’s first full-time Athletics Director in July of 2018.
+In the summer of 2021, she was promoted to Vice President of Athletics.

 Eaton arrived at Lourdes from Indiana State University, where she served as an assistant basketball coach for the Sycamores for four seasons.
 She served as the program’s lead recruiter, garnering a pair of All-Missouri Valley Conference players, including the league’s Newcomer of the Year.
-Eaton also organized and scheduled all of the team’s community service activities, including a community-wide tutorial program with the local elementary schools.
+Eaton also organized and scheduled all the team’s community service activities, including a community-wide tutorial program with the local elementary schools.
 She also was an adjunct professor while at Indiana State.

 Prior to her stint at Indiana State, Eaton spent six years at Wiley College, a NAIA school in Marshall, Texas, where she was the school’s Director of Athletics her final three years.
 While at Wiley, she was named the Red River Athletic Conference Athletic Director of the Year in 2013-2014 and was appointed to the National Administrative Council for the NAIA in 2014.

-Eaton also reinstated the men’s soccer program at Wiley along with the Hall of Fame, and started the women’s soccer program at the school.
+Eaton also reinstated the men’s soccer program at Wiley along with the Hall of Fame and started the women’s soccer program at the school.
 The athletics department won the RRAC GPA Award and the men’s track and field program was named the 2013 NAIA Outdoor Champions of Character Team.
 In addition, the Wildcats hosted the RRAC basketball tournament and cross country championships during her tenure.

 Before being named the Director of Athletics at Wiley, Eaton was the Associate Director of Athletics and head women’s basketball coach at the school.
 She was responsible for departmental compliance, fund-raising, managing intramural sports, and special events within the athletics department.
 She also helped establish a full-time Sports Information Director at the school, which produced yearly media guides for the department.
 As a coach, she recruited a pair of All-RRAC selections, including the Defensive Player of the Year.